Mainframe-Archive/dovetail/README.md

 ### Configuration

 Dovecot's `dovecot.conf` must be generated before starting the mail server.
-There are two ways to call the necessary `Dovecot.Config` code.
+This will be done implicitly if you start the `:dovetail` application or call `Dovetail.ensure/1`.

+There are two ways to explicitly call the necessary `Dovecot.Config` code.
 From within an Elixir VM:

 ```elixir
 Dovetail.config()